expectedparrot/edsl/docs/overview.rst

 Key concepts
 ------------
 EDSL is built around the concept of a `Question` that is answered by an AI `Agent` using a large language `Model`, generating a `Result` that can be analyzed, visualized and shared, or used to inform other questions.
-Questions of various types (free text, multiple choice, etc.) can be combined into a `Survey` and run in parallel or according to specified rules or skip logic (e.g., answer the next question based on a responses to a prior question).
+Questions of various types (free text, multiple choice, etc.) can be combined into a `Survey` and run in parallel or according to specified rules or skip logic (e.g., answer the next question based on a response to a prior question).
-Questions can also be parameterized with a `Scenario` that provides context or data to the questions when they are run (e.g., for data labeling tasks, where a question is "asked" about each piece of data).
+A question can also be parameterized with a `Scenario` that provides context or data as an input to the question when it is run, allowing us to administer multiple versions of a question at once.
+(This is a useful way to use EDSL to conduct data labeling tasks, where a question is "asked" about each piece of data to generate a labeled dataset.
+See the :ref:`scenarios` section for more details on this.)
-Surveys can be run with different agents and models to provide different kinds of responses.
+Surveys can also be run with many agents and models at once to provide different kinds of responses.

 Key components
 --------------